OpenTermsArchive/contrib-versions/XfinityResidentialSubscription/Terms of Service.md

     *   **d.
 Your Obligations Upon Termination.** You agree that upon termination of this Agreement you will do the following:

-        1. You will immediately cease all use of the Service(s) and all Xfinity Equipment;
+        1. You will immediately cease all use of the Service(s) and all Xfinity Equipment.

         2. Except as provided in Section 9(b) for Prince Georges County residents, you will pay in full for your use of the Service(s) up to the date that this Agreement has been terminated and the Service(s) are disconnected. and